Savannah Feed the Hungry prepares for its 13th annual Christmas dinner

 In addition to toys, organizers say they can always use more food and monetary donations.

-“We’re in need of more turkeys, more hams and more finances,” says Gilliard.
+“We’re in need of more turkeys, more hams and more finances,” said Gilliard.

 He says supply chain disruptions have made certain items more expensive or harder to find.

-“I see the prices that are higher and the accessibility to products because of what we’re dealing with at our ports,” says Gilliard.
+“I see the prices that are higher and the accessibility to products because of what we’re dealing with at our ports,” said Gilliard.

 As organizers prepare for the big day, Gilliard says this Christmas dinner goes beyond the meals or toys.

-“I think it means a lot to families, you know, we have families that are by themselves, individuals that are by themselves,” Gilliard said.
+“I think it means a lot to families, you know, we have families that are by themselves, individuals that are by themselves,” he said.

-“After two years of COVID-19, for this season, a lot of families, they’re sitting down without someone at their table,” says Gilliard.
+“After two years of COVID-19, for this season, a lot of families, they’re sitting down without someone at their table,” said Gilliard.

-The Christmas dinner is being held on Thursday December 23rd at the Civic Center and it will start at 3 pm.
-For more information click here to visit the Feed the Hungry website.
+The Christmas dinner is being held on Thursday, Dec.
+23 at the Civic Center and it will start at 3 p.m.
+For more information click or tap here to visit the Feed the Hungry website.